Pope Pius XII and the raid on the Roman ghetto: Sanctuary in monasteries, convents and Vatican City

 In Under His Very Windows: The Vatican and the Holocaust in Italy, Zuccotti argued that the pope "did not give orders to the various Roman Catholic institutions of Rome to open their doors to the Jews".
-Zuccotti's other published works advance her argument that Pius XII neither ordered nor was aware of the full extent of the rescue operations carried out by Catholics and Catholic institutions.
-Zuccotti argues that Pius XII disapproved of the rescue efforts, as evidenced by a December 1943 letter from the rector of the Seminario Romano, apologizing to Pius XII for accepting refugees, apparently having been previously reprimanded.
+Zuccotti's other published works advance her argument that Pius neither ordered nor was aware of the full extent of the rescue operations carried out by Catholics and Catholic institutions.
+Zuccotti argues, in fact, that Pius disapproved of the rescue efforts, as evidenced by a December 1943 letter from the rector of the Seminario Romano, apologizing to Pius XII for accepting refugees, apparently having been previously reprimanded.
 Zuccotti also finds a February 1944 order to remove fugitives from Vatican properties inconsistent with the existence of a papal directive to save Jews.
 Phayer agrees with this interpretation while arguing that in fact "the Vatican cooperated in this rescue attempt," which he believes was initiated by the German diplomats of Rome.
 Zuccotti argues that any coordination was the result of the efforts of the Italian Jewish agency DELASEM, which petitioned Italian bishops and turned over funds and lists of names to those who agreed to help.

 Jonathan Gorsky wrote for Yad Vashem that the scale of the rescue of Jews would have been impossible without papal approval: "The rescue of thousands of Jews during the Holocaust, and the opening of Catholic institutions as places of shelter, could not have occurred in the face of papal disapproval.
 This is especially true with regard to institutions within the confines of Rome and the Vatican...
 No one has denied the significant scale of Catholic rescue activity, and gratitude was indeed expressed by leading Jews after the war."

-Robert Leiber, a close Jesuit adviser of Pius XII, asserted in 1961 that Pius XII personally ordered superiors of church properties to open their doors to Jews.
-For his statistics on the number of Jews whom he claimed Pius XII had saved, Leiber relied on fellow Jesuit Beato Ambord; the original compilation of the numbers is unknown.
+Robert Leiber, a close Jesuit adviser of Pius, asserted in 1961 that the pope personally ordered superiors of church properties to open their doors to Jews.
+For his statistics on the number of Jews whom he claimed Pius had saved, Leiber relied on fellow Jesuit Beato Ambord; the original compilation of the numbers is unknown.
 A more recent study by Dwork and Pelt concurs with Zuccotti, concluding: "Sam Waagenaar challenged Leiber.
 On the basis of our research, we find Waagenaar's refutation convincing.
 Pope Pius XII did nothing.
 Many convents and monasteries helped—but not to the extent that Pius's close associate Robert Leiber claimed."

-Jews within the Vatican City State itself were "guests in the private apartments of individual prelates" who were in fact ordered to leave in a February 1944 order, but were allowed to stay after much uproar from the prelates in question.
+Jews within the Vatican City State itself were "guests in the private apartments of individual prelates" who were in fact ordered to leave in a February 1944 order and were only allowed to stay after much uproar from the prelates in question.

 In August 2006, extracts from the 60-year-old diary of a nun of the Convent of Santi Quattro Coronati were published in the Italian press, claiming that Pius XII had issued "the order to open the convents to the persecuted".